 Bendix Miami Lawsuit

-Along with the shipbuilding industry, many other businesses used asbestos for its fire and heat-resistant properties, including Bendix, a brake manufacturing company.
+Along with the shipbuilding industry, other businesses used asbestos for its fire and heat-resistant properties, including the brake manufacturing company, Bendix.
 The rates of asbestos exposure at Bendix was so profound that many were left with life-debilitating diseases after working around asbestos for extended periods of time.

 In 2008, a Miami jury ruled against Honeywell International, the parent company of Bendix, after a former employee sued the company.
 Stephen Guilder worked for Bendix during the 1970s and 1980s, a time period in which asbestos was used in brake products.
 Several years later, Guilder was diagnosed with peritoneal mesothelioma, which stemmed directly from his prolonged exposure to asbestos while working as a mechanic for Bendix.